 - The unit of competency describes the skills and knowledge required to provide a first aid response to a casualty.
-The unit applies to all workers who may be required to provide first aid response in a range of situations, including community and workplace settings - Completing a face-to-face course from Moreton Group Solutions - · Cost will depend on numbers - Students from Years 9-12 can complete this course - Enrolment forms available from the Careers Centre
+The unit applies to all workers who may be required to provide first aid response in a range of situations, including community and workplace settings - Completing a face-to-face course from Moreton Group Solutions - · Cost will depend on numbers - Students from Years 9-12 can complete this course

-ESPRESSO ESSENTIALS (LEARN HOW TO MAKE GREAT COFFEE) NONCOOO4A
+ESPRESSO ESSENTIALS (LEARN HOW TO MAKE GREAT COFFEE) NONCOOD4A

 - Begin the journey to espresso coffee excellence with this introduction to barista basics.
-Gain the knowledge and understanding what constitutes high quality espresso coffee, and the skills to becoming a professional barista. - Completing a face-to-face course at Hutchins or externally (depending on numbers) - Cost will depend on the course provided - Students from Years 9-12 can complete this course - Enrolment forms available from the Careers Centre
+Gain the knowledge and understanding what constitutes high quality espresso coffee, and the skills to becoming a professional barista. - Completing a face-to-face course at Hutchins or externally (depending on numbers) - Cost will depend on the course provided - Students from Years 9-12 can complete this course - Courses are run in Term 1 and Term 2 holidays